boundless-xyz/boundless/docs/src/prover-manual/broker/README.md

 ### Tuning service settings:
 The `prover` settings in `broker.toml` are used to configure the prover service and largely impact the operation of the service rather than the market dynamics.

 The most important one to monitor/tune on initial configuration is `txn_timeout`.
-This is tje number of seconds to wait for a transaction to be mined before timing out, if you see timeouts in your logs this can be increased to enable TX operations to chain to finish.
+This is the number of seconds to wait for a transaction to be mined before timing out, if you see timeouts in your logs this can be increased to enable TX operations to chain to finish.

 ## Using broker with bonsai: